 - Kaya toast

 And those are just a selection of the amazing dishes Singapore has to offer.
-With our great cruise offers, you could be on the island indulging in chilli crab and kaya toast before you know it.
+With our great cruise deals and offers, you could be on the island indulging in chilli crab and kaya toast before you know it.
 So, search now to find a cruise deal that suits you.